freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/lamp-manager.md

 ## GI Strands

-There is currently no special support for GI strands.
 In Visual Pinball, you can put GI lamps into a collection and address the whole collection at once via script.
-VPE doesn't have this feature yet.
-In order to hook up GI lamps, you can add an entry for each lamp and link all of them to the same ID.

-We'd like to make this easier in the future, so we're thinking of integrating this into the editor directly.
+VPE provides [light groups](xref:light_groups) as a similar feature.

 ## Editor vs Runtime